Euclidean-Norm-Induced Schatten-p Quasi-Norm Regularization for Low-Rank Tensor Completion and Tensor Robust Principal Component Analysis: Abstract

 \section{Abstract}

-The nuclear norm and Schatten-$p$ quasi-norm of a matrix are popular rank proxies in low-rank matrix recovery.
-Unfortunately, computing the nuclear norm or Schatten-$p$ quasi-norm of a tensor is NP-hard, which is a pity for low-rank tensor completion (LRTC) and tensor robust principal component analysis (TRPCA).
-In this paper, we propose a new class of rank regularizers based on the Euclidean norms of the CP component vectors of a tensor and show that these regularizers are monotonic transformations of tensor Schatten-$p$ quasi-norm.
-This connection enables us to minimize the Schatten-$p$ quasi-norm in LRTC and TRPCA implicitly.
-The methods do not use the singular value decomposition and hence scale to big tensors.
-Moreover, the methods are not sensitive to the choice of initial rank and provide an arbitrarily sharper rank proxy for low-rank tensor recovery compared to nuclear norm.
-We provide theoretical guarantees in terms of recovery error for LRTC and TRPCA, which show relatively smaller $p$ of Schatten-$p$ quasi-norm leads to tighter error bounds.
-Experiments using LRTC and TRPCA on synthetic data and natural images verify the effectiveness and superiority of our methods compared to baseline methods.
+The nuclear norm and Schatten-$p$ quasi-norm are popular rank proxies in low-rank matrix recovery.
+However, computing the nuclear norm or Schatten-$p$ quasi-norm of a tensor is hard in both theory and practice, hindering their application to low-rank tensor completion (LRTC) and tensor robust principal component analysis (TRPCA).
+In this paper, we propose a new class of tensor rank regularizers based on the Euclidean norms of the CP component vectors of a tensor and show that these regularizers are monotonic transformations of tensor Schatten-$p$ quasi-norm.
+This connection enables us to minimize the Schatten-$p$ quasi-norm in LRTC and TRPCA implicitly via the component vectors.
+The method scales to big tensors and provides an arbitrarily sharper rank proxy for low-rank tensor recovery compared to the nuclear norm.
+On the other hand, we study the generalization abilities of LRTC with the Schatten-$p$ quasi-norm regularizer and LRTC with the proposed regularizers.
+The theorems show that a relatively sharper regularizer leads to a tighter error bound, which is consistent with our numerical results.
+Particularly, we prove that for LRTC with Schatten-$p$ quasi-norm regularizer on $d$-order tensors, $p=1/d$ is always better than any $p>1/d$ in terms of the generalization ability.
+We also provide a recovery error bound to verify the usefulness of small $p$ in the Schatten-$p$ quasi-norm for TRPCA.
+Numerical results on synthetic data and real data demonstrate the effectiveness of the regularization methods and theorems.